breecummins/NetworkPerturbations/README.md

     probabilities      =   dictionary with operations keying the probability that the operation will occur default =
                            {"addNode" : 0.50, "removeNode" : 0.0, "addEdge" : 0.50, "removeEdge" : 0.0}
-                           NOTE: "removeNode" is not currently supported and must be set to zero.
-                           Make a feature request if you need it.

     range_operations   =   [int,int] min to max # of node/edge changes allowed per graph, endpoint inclusive